 Summer Program & Mini-Course

-ARC invites PhD students and early-career faculty in Political Science and related fields who are planning to conduct research in fragile and violence-affected settings to submit applications to attend the ARC Consortium’s three-day Summer Program and two-day Annual Conference.
+ARC invites PhD students and other early-career researchers in Political Science and related fields who are planning to conduct research in fragile and violence-affected field sites to submit applications to attend our four-day Field Research Mini-Course at Oxford University.

 Please see details and application instructions here.